 Once you’ve chosen a broker, you’ll need to put some cash down as a deposit.
 The process is fairly straightforward and minimum deposit requirements are usually pretty low, so you can start with a relatively small amount of capital.
 Nearly all brokers accept bank transfers and some even accept PayPal, making the process extremely convenient.

 Step 4.
 Start trading

-You may opt to take advantage of leveraged betting, which is a feature of most trading platforms.
-Leverage enables you to put down a fraction of your trade’s total value as a type of deposit called a ‘margin’.
-However, this is a high-risk strategy, so it’s probably not for beginners.
-Experienced traders understand this and use stop loss orders to mitigate risk.
+You may opt to take advantage of leverage, which is a feature of most trading platforms.
+Leverage enables you to put down a fraction of your trade’s total value as a type of deposit called a ‘margin.’
+However, this is a high-risk strategy, so it is definitely not for beginners.
+Experienced traders understand this and use stop-loss orders to mitigate risk.

 - Nano is refreshingly straightforward in its objectives.
 Simple aim to be a fast, accessible crypto payment system is easy to grasp